-To achieve this, he/she should perform the assigned vehicle regular checks, ens that all vehicle documents and driving licenses are valid and available in the ver refilling the fuel tank when necessary and ensure correct loading and unloading the vehicle.

-In addition, he/she is in charge of informing agency management of any incider involving the transportation of passengers or goods and should know how to us types of required equipment, for communication (telephones, satellite phones or radios), safety (first aid kit and fire-extinguisher), recovery of the vehicle and to perform basic repairs and maintenance (changing tires, checking tire pressure,

-Head Driver

-The head driver is a specific profile employed when a significant number of driv are used in a given fleet.
-The head driver can sometimes take over many of the normally ascribed to a fleet manager, provided the working arrangements mak sense.
-The head driver coordinates the team of drivers, preparing and overseein their work: regular checks of vehicles, vehicle inventory, refilling, etc. He/she is i charge of reporting any problems with the vehicles as well as ensuring mainten on the fleet of vehicles and that cars are serviced at the desired time to ensure quice of it and to deliver services.

-In addition, the head driver organises training courses for drivers, conducts drivests for all new drivers and performs regular drivers' assessments.

-The head driver can also be in charge of the allocation of vehicles according to t availability of drivers, the preparation of rosters and replacements in case of ab He/she can be also involved in some monitoring tasks such as monthly reports of services, repairs and fuel consumption of each vehicle.

-A mechanic performs the necessary servicing, maintenance and repair of vehicle (and other engines as generators) to ensure that they are in usable running conditions.
-He/she also briefs and train the team of drivers regarding vehicle se and maintenance.
+Head Driver The head driver is a specific profile employed when a significant number of drivers are used in a given fleet.
+The head driver can sometimes take over many of the duties normally ascribed to a fleet manager, provided the working arrangements make sense.
+The head driver coordinates the team of drivers, preparing and overseeing their work: regular checks of vehicles, vehicle inventory, refilling, etc. He/she is in charge of reporting any problems with the vehicles as well as ensuring maintenance on the fleet of vehicles and that cars are serviced at the desired time to ensure good use of it and to deliver services.
+In addition, the head driver organises training courses for drivers, conducts driving tests for all new drivers and performs regular drivers' assessments.
+The head driver can also be in charge of the allocation of vehicles according to the availability of drivers, the preparation of rosters and replacements in case of absence.
+He/she can be also involved in some monitoring tasks such as monthly reports on services, repairs and fuel consumption of each vehicle.
+A mechanic performs the necessary servicing, maintenance and repair of vehicles (and other engines as generators) to ensure that they are in usable running conditions.
+He/she also briefs and train the team of drivers regarding vehicle services and maintenance.
+Mechanic A mechanic is strongly advised when agencies are running a self-owned mechanical workshop, however mechanics can be employed to also conduct repairs and maintenance on vehicles in a variety of contexts.
+The mechanic is responsible of the equipment and tools in the garage, checking they are correctly and safely used, maintaining and renewing them when necessary and keeping the inventory updated.
+Although the mechanic can manage a stock of some basic consumable items, it is not advised that he/she manages the stock of spare parts - this would hinder accountability and goes against the basic division of supply chain responsibilities.
+The mechanic can also support the evaluation of external workshops for eventual sub-contracting as well as checking light and heavy vehicles before its rental.
+An intermediary solution commonly used when a full-time mechanic is not required, is combining the role of driver and mechanic, allocating a number of (full) days for mechanic duties.
+Mobility/Movement The movement manager ensures that all movements are organised and implemented.
+He/she gathers regular and ad-hoc movement requests and assigns available resources accordingly (vehicle, driver and communications equipment when necessary), informing the relevant people about the movement plan and any change on schedules.
+Manager In addition, he/she monitors and registers any movement, of people, vehicles and cargo, ensuring its implementation under the established working and security procedures: departure, arrival, number of passengers, route taken, standard contact points, etc. He/she should inform of any delay or incident reported by any of the on-route vehicles.

-Mechanic

-A mechanic is strongly advised when agencies are running a self-owned mechan workshop, however mechanics can be employed to also conduct repairs and maintenance on vehicles in a variety of contexts.
-The mechanic is responsible of equipment and tools in the garage, checking they are correctly and safely used, maintaining and renewing them when necessary and keeping the inventory upon Although the mechanic can manage a stock of some basic consumable items, it advised that he/she manages the stock of spare parts - this would hinder accountability and goes against the basic division of supply chain responsibilities

-The mechanic can also support the evaluation of external workshops for eventu contracting as well as checking light and heavy vehicles before its rental.

-An intermediary solution commonly used when a full-time mechanic is not requ combining the role of driver and mechanic, allocating a number of (full) days for mechanic duties.

-Mobility/Movement Manager

-The movement manager ensures that all movements are organised and implem He/she gathers regular and ad-hoc movement requests and assigns available resources accordingly (vehicle, driver and communications equipment when necessary), informing the relevant people about the movement plan and any ch on schedules.

-In addition, he/she monitors and registers any movement, of people, vehicles at cargo, ensuring its implementation under the established working and security procedures: departure, arrival, number of passengers, route taken, standard co points, etc. He/she should inform of any delay or incident reported by any of the route vehicles.